 Ideal Workaway volunteers are friendly, easy-going persons of all ages who seek to explore other parts of the world and improve their knowledge of foreign languages.
-In return for free accommodation and meals, they will work for their hosts five days a week on various tasks, as required.
-The details of this exchange, as well as the length of the stay, are negotiated by both parties according to individual needs, though the general guideline is understood to be five hours on weekdays, with weekends off to explore the area.
+In return for free accommodation and meals they will work for their hosts five days a week on various tasks, as required.
+The details of this exchange, as well as the length of their stay, are negotiated by both parties according to individual needs, though the general guideline is understood to be five hours on weekdays, with weekends off to explore the area.

 Most Workaway volunteers are indeed young people on gap year travels.
 Their youthful enthusiasm and keen interest in other cultures are appreciated by their hosts.
-However, we mature volunteers with a wide range of proven skills and life experience are also in demand.
+However, mature volunteers with a wide range of proven skills and life experience are also in demand.
 Especially popular – from what I have been able to discover by trawling through nearly a hundred host profiles – is the handyman with a good working knowledge of plastering and plumbing, a sound back and ample muscle power, for there are many hosts seeking skilled help with the renovation of buildings.
-Families are often looking for a woman with childcare experience and a love of cooking, to ease the busy life of young working mothers.
-No special skills are needed for clearing rubble, general cleaning, weeding overgrown gardens, replacing dilapidated fencing and more of a similar nature.
-As a Workaway volunteer, you often contribute to making the world a tidier place and should get satisfaction from this.
+Families are often looking for a woman with childcare experience and a love of cooking to ease the busy life of young working mothers.
+No special skills are needed for clearing rubble, general cleaning, weeding overgrown gardens, replacing dilapidated fencing, and more of a similar nature.
+As a Workaway volunteer you often contribute to making the world a tidier place and should get satisfaction from this.

 Another important aspect of ‘workawaying’ is the learning and practising of language skills.
 As an English-speaking volunteer abroad, you are usually both a learner and a teacher.
 Your hosts will be happy to instruct you in their native language, but they will also be keen to improve their English with your help.
 Personally, I have always found the time spent in language studies rewarding, and a lot of fun as well.